 Go to their website or call their admission’s office to ask about weighted and unweighted High School GPA for admissions.

 5 Tips for How to Improve High School GPA

-Remember when I said you could get $103,800 dollars to University of Alabama or a full tuition + room and board scholarship to Alfred State College in New York?
+Remember when I said you could get $100,000 dollars to the University of Alabama or a full tuition + room and board scholarship to Alfred State College in New York?

 Well, these scholarships are ONLY available if you maintain a strong GPA.
 Lucky for you, it is NEVER too late to increase your GPA.
 Here are five steps you should take in order to get admitted and win that coveted scholarship:

 1. Start Strong

 Your first 2 years of High School set the foundation for your High School GPA.
 To make them count, students need to:

 Essentially, you want to avoid damage control (a bad grade that you have to scramble to raise).
 Some colleges will drop your Freshmen grades, but don’t get stuck pulling straws — put in the work NOW so you don’t have to later.

 2. Get a Tutor

 Well, first-off, tutoring isn’t just for students who are struggling.
 This is also one of the most important steps on how to raise your GPA in high school.
 Think of it this way: Even the most accomplished novelist still needs an editor to go over their work.
 Even the most accomplished athlete still hires a personal trainer.

 How expensive is tutoring??

 Let me show you something.

 Here’s an example of what it can mean to pay for academic tutoring: With a little help, your student can boost their High School GPA and unlock hundreds of potential scholarships and college admissions.

 3. Talk to your Teachers

 Trust me when I say you should always, always, always talk to your teachers about how to do well in their class.
 It’s a no-brainer — It’s THEIR class, and THEY are the ones giving you grades for the assignments.
 Plus, they want you to succeed.